 Fastest Growing Texas Cities by Total Population (2020–2025)

-The cities adding the most residents between 2020 and 2025 reflect Texas’s dominant metro expansion patterns.
-Georgetown leads all U.S. cities in absolute growth with 45,938 new residents, followed closely by Fulshear (+37,071) and Celina (+33,853), two of the fastest-growing suburbs in the Houston and Dallas–Fort Worth regions.
+The cities adding the most residents between 2020 and 2025 reflect Texas’s long-term metro expansion rather than short-term migration spikes.
+Georgetown leads all U.S. cities in absolute population growth with 45,938 new residents, followed closely by Fulshear (+37,071) and Celina (+33,853).

 Fastest Growing Texas Cities by Total Population Added (2020-2025)